If you’re wondering if Medicare Supplement plans are worth it, keep reading.

 Medicare covers only 80% of your medical costs.
-Leaving you with 20% of the bill, in addition to any unmet deductibles or copayments.
+Thus, leaving you with 20% of the bill, in addition to any unmet deductibles or copayments.

 Supplemental plans are healthcare insurance policies that provide coverage for the out-of-pocket expenses such as coinsurance, deductibles, and co-payments that beneficiaries are left responsible for paying.